tdobson/recipe-book/recipes/cauliflower-cheese.md

 - About 1 pint (570ml) of milk
 - 2-3 tablespoons plain flour (gluten-free in this house)
 - 2-3 tablespoons butter
-- A large amount of grated cheese (recipe suggests 150g, but we use about twice that)
+- A large amount of grated cheese
 - Salt and pepper to taste

 ## Equipment Needed